barryclark/jekyll-now/_posts/2019-3-7-Environment-Interaction.md

 title: Environment interaction
 ---

-option for the player to interact with the environment.
+Option for the player to interact with the environment.

 # Pickup of objects